pryn-kb/python-test/_episodes/02-variables.md

 ---
 ## Use variables to store values.

+Variables are one of the fundamental building blocks of Python.
+A variable is like a tiny container where you store values and data, such as filenames, words, numbers, collections of words and numbers, and more.

+The variable name will point to a value that you “assign” it.
+You might think about variable assignment like putting a value “into” the variable, as if the variable is a little box 🎁

+You assign variables with an equals = sign.
+In Python, a single equals sign = is the “assignment operator.”
+(A double equals sign == is the “real” equals sign.)

 *   Variables are names for values.
 *   In Python the `=` symbol assigns the value on the right to the name on the left.
 *   The variable is created when a value is assigned to it.